 Every year in Australia thousands of dogs and cats are surrendered to animal shelters and pounds, with many of these animals euthanized because a suitable home cannot be found.

 Before heading to a pet store or breeder, consider whether you could instead offer a loving home to a puppy or adult dog in need.
 Dogs, puppies and other pets are available for adoption from the RSPCA, Animal Welfare League, PetRescue and other local rescue organisations.
+Take a look at our 5 top reasons for adopting an older dog.

 How to choose a dog breed that suits you